sellorm/r_suspend_resume_perf/README.md

 ## Overview

-R has a fantastic string cache, that helps users minimise the amount of memory used when objects have repeating strings.
+R has a fantastic string cache that helps users minimise the amount of memory used when objects have repeating strings.
 R stores the individual strings in a cache and then uses a pointer in the object to refer to the string.
 This keeps memory usage very low for these types of objects.

 Unfortunately, when those objects are serialised to disk they undergo a process of extreme inflation as the rds/RData serialiser does not perform the same optimisation.
-This means the objects that were very small in memoiry can become extremely large on disk.
+This means the objects that were very small in memory can become extremely large on disk.

 This repo contains tools to compare the performance of two disks (for example network storage vs local storage) when writing these extremely large datasets.